 In the West, regional design met the grandeur of the landscape.
 It acted as a powerful tool for communicating a sense of place.” – A Brief History of Rest Stops, by Joanna M. Dowling in “The Last Stop.”

 The Last Stop is much more than a coffee table book with gorgeous photos.
 It’s so notable that the September 2016 issue of Oprah Magazine gave Ford’s work a thumbs up.
 The publication says the book “just might make you nostalgic for family road trips.”
 Through stunning photography and fascinating narrative, The Last Stop tells why so many RV rest areas look the way they do and why they’re disappearing before our eyes.

 Every day more mundane gas stations and look-alike fast food restaurants appear along the highways.
 Every year, more of these old iconic rest stops will disappear.
 It won’t be long before they go the way of legendary Route 66 or other icons of mid-20th century American road trips.

-The complimentary review copy Ford sent to RV Life made one thing clear: Learn why this small slice of road trip history matters, before it’s too late to enjoy these pit stops on your next adventure.
+The review copy Ford sent to RV Life made one thing clear: Learn why this small slice of road trip history matters, before it’s too late to enjoy these pit stops on your next adventure.

 Pick up a copy of “The Last Stop” for yourself on Amazon.Research Campgrounds, Plan RV Safe Routes & Turn your phone into an RV GPS.

 Try the RV LIFE Pro Bundle FREE for 7 days